jackohughes/ghc-proposals/proposals/0000-local-import.rst

   markup :: Html
   markup = head $ div ! id "foo"
     where import Blaze
 compiles without error.
 Moreover, it is questionable whether this snippet should raise a warning, as the intent is made clear by the programmer.
+Similarly, DSLs could benefit from this change to override arithmetic operators without implementing bogus ``Num`` instances.

 Implementation Plan
 -------------------